How to Start a Blog That Makes $9,000/Month: My Proven Method

-In this article we will talk about how to start a blog and make money online.
+In this article we are going to talk about how to start a blog and make money online.

 Disclaimer: this post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links, at no additional cost for you.

-Blogs are often the brainchild of individuals who desire to use their knowledge to help their audience and make money online in the process.
+Blogs are often the brainchild of people who desire to use their knowledge to help their audience and make money online in the process.

 If you are thinking of creating your own website but don’t know where to start, you can follow this step-by-step guide.

-How to Start a Blog and Make Money Online: Your Ultimate Guide
+How to Start a Blog and Make Money Online: All the Steps

 Step 1: Choose a Niche

 There are thousands of niches you can choose from.
-Here are just a few examples: health, personal finance, mental health, lifestyle, relationships, sport, real estate, etc.
+Here are just a few examples: health, personal finance, mental health, lifestyle, relationships, fitness, cocktails, sport, real estate, etc.

-However, to make the process of finding the perfect blog niche, you will need to ask yourself a few questions:
+However, to choose your perfect blog niche, you will need to ask yourself a few questions:

 What Is Your Forte?

-If you want to know how to start a blog and make money through it, you must focus on a topic you know a lot about.
-This step is key.
+As I mentioned, if you want to start a blog and eventually make money with it, you must focus on a topic you know a lot about.
+This is key.

-Do you have any talent?
-What are the things that interest you?
-What is the topic you feel knowledgeable about?
+Do you have any particular skill you would like to teach other people?
+What is a topic you feel knowledgeable about?
 Is there a topic you would speak about for hours?

 Another important question you need to ask yourself is, what do people need?

 What is their area of interest?
-You don’t want to keep reeling out content that doesn’t interest people.
+You don’t want to keep reeling out content no one is looking for.

 Therefore, look for a niche that is not too competitive but that will interest a large audience.